zhossain7/tecxter/README.md

 - edit TeX directly,
 - preview PDF quickly,
 - use a structured resume editor that detects sections from existing TeX and prevents easy formatting breakage.

+It’s still a work in progress, and I’ll keep improving it over time until it reaches my vision: an all-in-one resume editor with LaTeX at its core.

 ## What TecTex Does